UCAN stands for the UK Church Administrator Network, set up in 2009.

 - an online database of all its members to promote local initiatives and networking

-- 'Cutting Edge' events for 'senior manager' Administrators (two day events and two residential conferences held to date)
+- 'Cutting Edge' events for 'senior manager' Administrators (four day events and four residential conferences held to date)

 - a bimonthly Update e-letter with news, resources and specialist information

-- plans for a 2013/14 distance learning course for Church Administrators in association with St John's College, Nottingham
+- a distance learning course for Church Administrators in association with St John's School of Mission, Nottingham which launched in February 2014 with about 30 on the course at present

 a detailed remuneration survey results available free to all UCAN members.

 Membership is free although a small donation is suggested to cover office and other costs.
-UCAN is run on a day-to-day basis by John Truscott who works under a small Oversight Group of senior Church Administrators:
+UCAN is run on a day-to-day basis by John Truscott but UCAN is transitioning later in 2017 to a new organisation with Directors as follows:

 Joyce Gledhill from Gold Hill Baptist Church